-This challenge takes it a step further.
+This no-spend challenge takes it a step further.

-No spending for the whole week might involve weekly meal prep.
-This way you don’t get take-out for lunches or dinners.
-You make the coffee at work or at home and don’t buy coffee.
+This way, you don’t get take-out for lunches or dinners, and you make the coffee at work or at home and don’t buy coffee.

 3. No Spend Month Challenge

-You’re increasingly deciding to be satisfied with the material items you have and making the best use out of it.
+You’re increasingly deciding to be satisfied with the material items you have and making the best use of them.

 4. No Spend Year Challenge

-You’ll have to learn new skills and use creative strategies to get things without spending money on them.
+You’ll have to learn new skills and use creative strategies to eliminate spending for an entire year.

 If traveling is important to you, you might want to focus on economical travel options like camping.

-This is a difficult challenge to partake in, but it will broaden your outlook on life.
+Not buying anything for a year is a difficult challenge to partake in, but it will broaden your outlook on life.

 Which time frame is right for you?

 If you’re new to frugal living, ease yourself into a weekend challenge.
 You can slowly work your way up to a week and then a month.

-Here are tips for how to successfully complete your no spend challenge.
+Here are tips for how to successfully complete your no-spend challenge.

-1. Determine WHY you’re doing this no spend challenge
+1. Determine WHY you’re doing this no-spend challenge

-You need a goal to motivate yourself especially when you feel the urge to spend.
+You need a goal to motivate yourself, especially when you feel the urge to spend.
 It might be the goal of saving towards a

 - Early retirement!